MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter-rx-signals-riverpod-rxdart.md

 permalink: /blog/:title
 ---

-This article introduces you to the concept of [Reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) (Rx) in Futter and talks about how a few popular libraries implement it.
+This article introduces you to the concept of [Reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) (Rx) in Flutter and talks about how a few popular libraries implement it.
 It talks about the role of "caching" or storing computed values and introduces a new library called [Signals](https://pub.dev/packages/signals) that deals with a fundamental Rx problem that other libraries don't fully cover.
 This library is a port from the [Preact.js](https://preactjs.com/) framework.

 ## Reactive Programming
 Reactive programming is a paradigm centered around reacting to changes in data over time.
 It facilitates propagating updates automatically.
 This ensures UI and data remain in sync.
 In Flutter terms, this means triggering rebuilds automatically whenever the state changes.